Repatriation of Cossacks after World War II: Yalta and Tehran Conferences

+Soviet citizenship controversy

+One of the core controversies that led to popular outcry and protests was the British command attitude to establishing Soviet citizenship per Yalta agreement, as the camp contained a broad mix of citizens of various countries, including those who left USSR long before the war and obtained citizenship of other countries long before, or never were Soviet nationals.
+British Foreign Office sent a telegram ordering that "any person who is not (repeat not) a Soviet citizen under British law must not (repeat not) be sent back to the Soviet Union unless he expressly desires", which was ignored by the British command on the ground.

+Brigadier Toby Low (later Lord Aldington), who was the chief of staff to the British forces, issued an order stating "individual cases will not be considered unless particularly pressed ...
+In all cases of doubt, the individual will be treated as a Soviet national".
+As result of this policy, citizens of many countries were sent to USSR as "Soviet citizens" in a hasty operation and no right to appeal.
+In Tolstoy's description, even people displaying a French passport or British First World War medals were handed over to Soviets.

 Lienz

 On 28 May 1945 the British Army arrived at Camp Peggetz, in Lienz, where there were 2,479 Cossacks, including 2,201 officers and soldiers.
-They went to invite the Cossacks to an important conference with British officials, informing them that they would return to Lienz by 18:00 that evening; some Cossacks were worried, but the British reassured them that everything was in order.
+They allegedly went to invite the Cossacks to an important conference with British officials, informing them that they would return to Lienz by 18:00 that evening; some Cossacks were worried, but the British reassured them that everything was in order.
 One British officer told the Cossacks, "I assure you, on my word of honour as a British officer, that you are just going to a conference".
+However, no hard evidence exists for any such guarantees or promises.
 By then British–Cossack relationships were friendly to the extent that many on both sides had developed feelings for one another.
-The Lienz Cossack repatriation was exceptional, because the Cossacks forcefully resisted their repatriation to the USSR; one Cossack noted, "The NKVD or the Gestapo would have slain us with truncheons, the British did it with their word of honour."
+The Lienz Cossack repatriation was exceptional, because the Cossacks forcefully resisted their repatriation to the USSR; one Cossack allegedly noted, "The NKVD or the Gestapo would have slain us with truncheons, the British did it with their word of honour."
 Julius Epstein described the scene that occurred:

 The British transported the Cossacks to a prison where they were handed over to the waiting Soviets.
 In the town of Tristach, Austria, there was a memorial commemorating General von Pannwitz and the soldiers of the XV SS Cossack Cavalry Corps who were killed in action or died as POWs.
 This memorial was removed in September 2021 because of the connection between General von Pannwitz and both the SA and the SS, as well as his loyalty to the Nazi regime.